 Looking for a special gift for a friend – or, better yet, a friend’s dog?
 We’ve put together this helpful gift guide for dogs, and everything is homemade: homemade dog treats, training treats, or grooming products.
 You’ll save a bundle, improve the quality of the products, and even have fun customizing them.
-DIY dog treats can be customized with fun cookie cutters, and you can pick your ingredients to match the lucky dog’s diet and tastes.
+Healthy homemade dog treats can be customized with fun cookie cutters, and you can pick your ingredients to match the lucky dog’s diet and tastes.

-Everyone Loves Biscuits: How to Make Dog Treats
+How to Make Dog Treats

 Years ago, wheat was the main ingredient in dry dog foods and biscuits.
 To meet the demand for gluten-free foods and treats, some manufacturers substitute peas, beans, and other legumes for wheat and other grains, but those ingredients have become controversial, too.
 Today, a range of alternative flours are widely available, making it easy to create biscuits and treats for dogs with any sort of dietary restrictions; you can easily make treats that are free of gluten, legumes, fat, sugar, nuts, or salt.
 Experiment with substitutions!